funalab/MTSim/README.md

 This program simulates centrosome movement based on a mechanical model for two phenomena, centrosome centralization and spindle elongation, observed in the first cell division of fertilized eggs of C. elegans and sea urchins.
 In particular, the mechanical model in this program considers the force associated with the contact of microtubules extending from the centrosome with the cell membrane as the central force, and constructs a model in which the angle of microtubules is fixed (MTFixed) due to the weak coupling of these microtubules with the cell membrane, and a model in which the angle is variable (MTVariable) due to the strong coupling of microtubules with the cell membrane.
 ## All code and how to use
 ### Requirements
+- When running on a local machine
   - make (confirmed to work with 3.81)
   - ctags (confirmed to work with 5.8)
-- gcc  (confirmed to work with 11.3.0)
+  - gcc  (confirmed to work with 10.2.1)
   - X11 (confirmed to work with 1.20.11)
-- xwd (confirmed to work with 1.0.8)
+  - xwd (confirmed to work with 1.0.7)
   - ImageMagick (confirmed to work with 6.9.11-60)
-- python3 (confirmed to work with 3.9.12)
+  - python3 (confirmed to work with 3.9.2)
-  - py39-matplotlib (confirmed to work with 0.1.3_0)
+    - py39-matplotlib (confirmed to work with 3.3.4)
-  - py39-pandas (confirmed to work with 1.3.3_0)
+    - py39-pandas (confirmed to work with 1.1.5)
   - R (confirmed to work with 4.0.4)
   - gnuplot (confirmed to work with 5.4)

+- When running on docker
+  - Please follow the instructions in this [README.md](./docker/README.md)

 ### NCCCentration
 This program performs simulation and analysis of the movement and rotation of the centrosome in the nucleus-centrosome complex centralization based on MT Fixed and MT Variable.
 MovementAngle compares the steady state between MT Fixed and MT Variable for the translation and rotation of the central body, and SteadyState analyzes the steady state for a wide range of initial positions and rotation angles for the centrosome.